rubatopy/rubato/docs/source/intro.rst

     rb.init()

-Rubato is uses a sprite based system.
-This means that everything you see on screen is a :ref:`Sprite <sprite>`.
-Sprites can have components attached to them.
-Components is what gives a sprite functionality.
-For example, you can attach an :ref:`Image <image>` or a :ref:`RigidBody <rigidbody>`.
+Rubato is sprite-based.
+This means that most objects rendered to the screen are :ref:`Sprites <sprite>`.
+However, sprites do very little on their own.
+Components are what gives a sprite functionality.
+For example, you can attach an :ref:`Image <image>` or a :ref:`RigidBody <rigidbody>` to a sprite to make it draw an image or interact with the physics engine.

-To add a sprite to the screen, you need to create a new :ref:`Scene <scene>`.
-Then you need to add the scene to the :ref:`Scene Manager <scenemanager>`.
+To add a sprite to the screen in our example, you need to first create a new :ref:`Scene <scene>` and add it to the :ref:`Scene Manager <scenemanager>`.
-Finally, you can create a sprite and add it to the scene.
+Finally, you can create your sprite and add it to the scene.

 .. code-block:: python

     scene = rb.Scene()
-    rb.game.scenes.add(scene)
+    rb.game.scenes.add(scene, "main")

-    image = rb.Sprite({
+    ball = rb.Sprite({
-        "pos": rb.Vector(100, 100),
+        "pos": rb.Vector(100,100)
-    }).add(rb.Image())

-    scene.add(image)
+    }).add(rb.Circle({
+        "color": rb.Color.green
+    }))

+    scene.add(ball)

-The code above creates an image at position :code:`(100, 100)`.
-Since no image path is given, Rubato will use the default image (a pink and black square).
+The above code creates a sprite with a circular hitbox at position :code:`(100, 100)`.
+We've also specified that we'd like for the circle to be rendered green.

 You might notice that after running this code, nothing happens.
 Thats because the game loop hasn't started.
-To start the game loop run:
+To start Rubato's engine, run:

 .. code-block:: python

     rb.begin()

-Now when running this you should see a small pink and black square draw on your screen!

-To learn how to do specific things, look at the :doc:`Tutorials Page <tutorials>`
+Hopefully you see a green circle in a new window on your screen, and if so, congratulations!
+You're up and running with your first Rubato project.

+More feature-specific tutorials can be found :doc:`here <tutorials>`.